rhysstever/Eona/Campaigns/Whispers In Opira/Session Notes/Session 6 - Meeting Up.md

 ## Checking Folen's Room
 - If the group checks Folen's room once more, the door is locked and no one answers to knocking
-- DC 15 to pick lock
+- The door can be picked open with a DC 15 lockpick check
 - Appears as a well-organized, put together study
 - A large window that illuminates the room, nice dark blue drapes, matching rug - a cozy, isolated room
 - Shelves built into the wall, small shrine to [[Deities of Eona#Meralin the Wild Mage | Meralin]]
 - DC 20 investigation check reveals a hidden textbook with the Polybius cipher stuffed in it

-## Midday Notice
+## Checking Downstairs
+- Jason and Sontar check the basement, where Valor and Yolanda's bodies are --> both get jumped and kidnapped
+- Myrdin arrives after them, sneaks in the hallway out of sight
-- "Meetup Message" arrives to the Yhorian Empire
+- Xerthanos and R receive the "Meetup Message" in a letter addressed to the entire party
-- Addressed to entire group
+	- Get Ailin to help crack it, then both Ailin and Rolin go downstairs with them to lend a hand

 ## Behind the Scenes
 - Thestros leaves the wing in the late morning, heading into dungeon secretly